TehShrike/abstract-state-router/readme.md

 `resolve` is a function called when the selected state begins to be transitioned to, allowing you to accomplish the same objective as you would with ui-router's [resolve](https://github.com/angular-ui/ui-router/wiki#resolve).

 `activate` is a function called when the state is made active - the equivalent of the AngularJS controller to the ui-router.

+`destroy` is an event emitter that emits a 'destroy' event when the state is destroyed.

 ## resolve(data, parameters, callback(err, content), redirectCallback(stateName, params))